alexhagen/wig/README.md

 wanted to move a source throughout a bunch of different simulations for time dependence.
 Finally, this code will, if you have the proper requirements, render pretty pictures of your simulation.

-## Example

-Let's learn by doing.
-Following is a cutesy little example: